lihuiguo/losangeles/README.md

 ## Ontology
 These are three University of Rochester juniors.
 The odd student out is differentiated by major.
 Two are Digital Media Studies majors, while the third is a Mechanical Engineering major.
+Each student has:
+- intro/overview
+- college experience
+- work experience

 ## Taxonomy
 ### Introduction